Haruna Ikezawa

 Haruna Ikezawa (池澤 春菜, Ikezawa Haruna) is a Greek-born Japanese actress, voice actress, singer and author.

-Her major roles in anime include: Gō Seiba in Bakusō Kyōdai Let's & Go!!, Haruna Hiroko in Hamtaro, Yoshino Shimazu in Maria-sama ga Miteru, Momoka Nishizawa in Sgt.
+Her major voice acting roles in anime include Gō Seiba in Bakusō Kyōdai Let's & Go!!, Haruna Hiroko in Trotting Hamtaro, Yoshino Shimazu in Maria-sama ga Miteru, Momoka Nishizawa in Sgt.
 Frog.
-In video games, she has voiced Athena Asamiya in The King of Fighters since 1998, and voiced Coco Bandicoot in Crash Bandicoot series.
+In video games, she has voiced Athena Asamiya in The King of Fighters since 1998, and voiced Coco Bandicoot in the Crash Bandicoot series.

 Biography

 Ikezawa was born in Athens, Greece to a Japanese father, the Akutagawa Prize-winning author Natsuki Ikezawa.
 Her paternal grandfather is the poet Takehiko Fukunaga.
 Her mother is half-Japanese and half-Greek.
 Her parents returned to Japan when she was around 3 years old and grew up in Yokohama, Kanagawa Prefecture.
 She graduated from Seijo Gakuen.

 Ikezawa announced her marriage on July 1, 2020, however, the marriage was delayed due to several difficulties, including the COVID-19 pandemic.
 The marriage was solemnized in September 2024.